 Foglights should only be used when visibility drops to less than 100m.
 Make sure you know how to switch these on and off and use them in dense fog but switch them off when it thins as they can dazzle other drivers.

 Plan your route

-If you have to drive in wintry weather consider the most suitable route, bearing in mind that sticking to larger roads could prove safer, as these are more likely to be well gritted.
+If you have to drive in wintry weather consider the most suitable route, bearing in mind that sticking to larger roads could prove safer, as these are more likely to be clearer and well gritted.